-- 4. Interpret words and phrases as they are used xt, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape ing or tone. - 5.
-Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole - 6.
+- Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone. - 5.
+Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene or stanza) relate to each other and the whole. - 6.
 Assess how point of view or purpose shapes the content and style of a text.

-tegration of Knowledge and Ideas
+Integration of Knowledge and Ideas

-- Integrate and evaluate content presented in se media and formats, including visually and quantitatively, as well as in words. - 8.
+- 7. Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words. - 8.
 Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence. - 9.
-Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approach
+Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.